A brief background to Education in the Victorian Age

 There was a kind of settled trouble in the face.
 It was the face belonging to a naturally slow or inattentive intellect that had toiled hard to get what it had won, and that had to hold it now that it was gotten.
 He always seemed to be uneasy lest anything should be missing from his mental warehouse, and taking stock to assure himself”.

-and let’s look at the rival ….
+and let’s now cast a glance at the rival to the Church School in the Market Place ….
 The British School in Bath Street)